Firefox vs Chrome: Which is Better in 2023?

 Features: Chrome Wins

-Google Chrome offers a host of additional features such as spell-checking and auto-filling forms, although the majority can also be found as standard with Firefox.
+Google Chrome offers additional features such as spell-checking and auto-filling forms, although the majority are also available with Firefox.

-That’s not to say that Firefox doesn’t have its own range of add-ons, including personalized recommendations for extensions and themes.
-Think ad-blockers or antivirus software as an example.
+That’s not to say that Firefox doesn’t have its own range of add-ons, including personalized recommendations for extensions and themes, such as ad-blockers or antivirus software

-Many of Firefox’s notable features are built-in, including a screen capture tool, and a reading mode which shows only important text on a web page.
-However, their 2021 roundup notes that only one-third of Firefox users have actually installed an add-on, indicating that the majority are happy with using the browser as is.
+Many of Firefox’s features are built-in, including a screen capture tool, and a reading mode that only shows important text on a web page.
+However, their 2021 roundup notes that only one-third of Firefox users have actually installed an add-on, which suggests that the majority are happy with using the browser as is.

-If you’re choosing between Firefox or Chrome and you’re most interested in additional features, the Google browser is a clear winner.
+If you’re choosing between Firefox or Chrome and you’re most interested in additional features, Google Chrome is a clear winner.

 Privacy & Security: Firefox Wins

-Firefox would be my pick from an online privacy perspective, especially as it blocks various trackers and offers an array of additional anonymity features as standard.
+Firefox would be our pick for online privacy, especially as it blocks various trackers and offers an array of additional anonymity features.

-Take the following graphic, showing how Chrome is lacking when compared to almost every semi-popular browser on the market.
+Chrome is lacking when compared to almost every other browser on the market.
+Clearly, Google isn’t the best option if you’re concerned about privacy or anonymity.

 Device Compatibility: Chrome Wins

-That’s not to say that Firefox isn’t compatible with most sites and devices, just that if a service is made for a specific browser, it’s going to be the one with the most market share.
+Firefox is compatible with most sites and devices, but they might be designed for the browser one with the most market share.

 Once again, the sheer size and scale of Google comes into play, as the majority of sites and services are forced to factor in for Chrome during the design phase.